 Here are a few of the UX objectives that our backlighting can help bring to life.

 Backlighting solutions must enhance the user experience, not hinder it.
-That’s why JN White®’s backlighting solutions are custom designed with the user in mind.
+That’s why JN White®’s backlighting solutions are custom engineered with the user in mind.

 In some instances, an array of LED lights won’t be the best solution for delivering light to a membrane switch or user interface assembly.
 Instead, a custom silicone membrane can be put in place to make the interface easier to interact with both in terms of even backlighting and enhanced tactile feedback.
 For a more economical alternative, a light guide film can be placed to direct lights to precise locations on an interface.